Ibraheem-Mohsin/Full-GPT-2-Implementation/README.md

-# GPT-2 Style Transformer From Scratch
+# Full GPT-2 Implementation From Scratch

 An educational **decoder-only Transformer / GPT-style language model** implemented from scratch in **PyTorch**, inspired by Andrej Karpathy’s nanoGPT.